Homomorpheus/mathmod_ball_dae_ode/docs/newmark.md

 where $q_n \in \mathbb{R}^{2}$ and $\lambda_n \in \mathbb{R}$.
 The value for $q_0$ will be the current position of the ball on the curve.

-If we now split our Newmark equations in the same mannner, we get:
+If we now split our Newmark equations in the same manner, we get:

 ```{math}
 :label: eq:dae_sys